 Asbestos use continued at shipyards until the Environmental Protection Agency (EPA) placed strict regulations on its use.
 However, by that time, thousands of ship workers had already been exposed to the dangerous set of minerals for years.

 According to a 2016 report by the Post and Courier, asbestos-related mortality rates in Charleston are two times higher than the state average and even higher than the national average.
-The high asbestos-related deaths in the city have been linked to the high amounts of asbestos used at the shipyard.
+The high number of asbestos-related deaths in the city has been linked to the asbestos used at the shipyard.